 I now spend only 10 minutes on Pinterest every day for both of my blogs.
 That’s less than what I used to spend before!
 I haven’t used Tailwind either.
 So, win-win!
 You can read my whole enchilada on Pinterest here.

 People who read the post saw my results and didn’t hesitate to buy the product.
 They were floored and I received several emails telling me that the eCourse I had suggested was actually helping them get similar results!

 The proof is in the pudding, mon/ma ami(e).

 Ever wonder why case studies do so well in converting people from non-buyers to buyers?

 Because people love seeing results.

-I’ve been promoting Skillshare for a long time because it’s the only product I have been using for 4 years+ without a break.
+I’ve been promoting Drawing Courses for a long time because it’s the only product I have been using for 4 years+ without a break.
 And in order to get people to see how wonderful it is, I not only wrote a series of posts that helped Illustrators and Artists see its glory, I showcased my own drawing journey.